-Here’s where it gets a bit hairy, and you might be thinking it already: Using portals or adapting to other parties’ tools isn’t actually an integration solution—but more of a means to achieve a similar outcome as integration (collaboration, and information flowing between parties).
+So here’s where it gets a bit hairy: using portals or adapting to other parties’ tools isn’t actually an integration solution — it's more of a means to achieve a similar outcome as integration (collaboration, and information flowing between parties).

 Still, companies large and small continue to use portals or buy licenses for their partners’, customers’, or service providers' tools, for a few key reasons.
 We’ll get into those reasons and how we believe integration as a service can help alleviate the challenges that come with this method.

 Overall, we’ll review these two methods across a few key areas:

 Amount of resources required